Bridges scores 25, leads Suns to 106-94 win over Celtics - WHIZ News

 Chris Paul added 15 points, eight assists and six rebounds for Phoenix, which had a 20-point, second-quarter lead trimmed to one by the end of the third.
 The Suns opened the fourth with eight straight points to turn back Boston’s rally.

+The Suns lost nine of their first 11 games after the three-time All-Star went out, but have won seven of the last nine while they wait for his return, which could come during current the five-game road trip.

+“For us to win it without Book is big for everyone’s confidence, because he will be back shortly,” center Jock Landale said.
+“We would have liked to win a few more games, but now that we’re winning a lot of games and he’s on the verge of coming back, it’s big for us.”

-Jaylen Brown scored 27 points and Jayson Tatum had 20 for the Celtics, who were coming off a 43-point victory over the Brooklyn Nets.
+Jaylen Brown scored 27 points and Jayson Tatum had 20 for the Celtics, who beat the Brooklyn Nets by 43 points on Wednesday and beat the Suns by 27 in December.
 But the two Boston All-Stars shot a combined 12 for 36 from the floor and 6 for 22 from 3-point range.

 The Celtics scored the first seven points of the game, but quickly gave it all back.
 Phoenix scored the next 12, with Ayton putting in three straight baskets to start the run.